Happy Mind, Happy Life: 10 Simple Ways to Feel Great Every Day. A science-backed guide to a calmer, happier you.

 Eat all your day’s food within a 12-hour window (so if you finish dinner at 7pm, don’t have your breakfast until 7am).
 Gut microbes thrive when they get a break from food – a new set of bugs comes in and cleans up the gut wall.
 Limit snacks between meals and don’t worry about skipping a meal now and again.

-For more advice on healthy, balanced eating to ease stress, preorder my new book, The Stress Solution: The 4 Steps to Reset Your Body, Mind, Relationships & Purpose (published on 27 December).
+For more advice on healthy, balanced eating to ease stress, order my book, The Stress Solution: The 4 Steps to Reset Your Body, Mind, Relationships & Purpose, out now.

 Let me know how you get on with these tips using the hashtag #TheStressSolution I would love to hear from you!